Shenzhen Metro: Signalling system

 On Line 1 and Line 4, Siemens supplied 7 (Phase 1) and 6 (Phase 2) LZB 700 M continuous automatic control systems; 7 (Phase 1) and 6 (Phase 2) electronic Sicas ESTT interlockings; the Vicos OC 501 operations control system with 2 operations control centers, fall-back level with Vicos OC 101 and RTU (FEP), 230 (Phase 1) and 240 (Phase 2) FTG S track vacancy detection units.

 Line 2 and Line 5 use Casco CBTC system with 2.4 GHz frequencies, and so the system has suffered frequent problems with interference from consumer Wi-Fi equipment.
 By the end of November 2012, CASCO solved the problem on Lines 2 and 5 by switching to their standard solution with frequency diversity on 2 different channels.

+Overseas business

+Shenzhen Metro Group participated in the expansion of outside Mainland China rail transit markets of 6 countries, covers 208.4 kilometers of rail distance: Addis Ababa in Ethiopia; Abuja in Nigeria; Tel Aviv in Israel; Hanoi in Vietnam; Egypt and Algiers in Algeria.